coatrack/coatrack/README.md

 # CoatRack

-CoatRack is an API gateway management framework that supports:
+CoatRack is a framework to manage backend-to-backend communication via REST services, consisting of:

-* Monitoring APIs calls
+* distributed, lightweight API gateways and
-* Authentication/Authorization of API calls
+* a centralized web application to generate and manage those API gateways.

-* Monetization of APIs
+CoatRack can facilitate your work if you have existing REST APIs and you want to do one (or more) of the following:

-CoatRack consists of:
+* monitoring the access to your APIs,

-* Distributed, lightweight API gateways
+* authentication/authorization of calls to your APIs via API keys,
-* A centralized web application to generate and manage the API gateways.
+* monetization of API calls, based on pay-per-call rules or flatrates.

 ## Contents